Application of Lagrange mechanics for analysis of the light-like particle motion in pseudo-Riemann space: Introduction

 \section{Introduction}

-One of postulates of general relativity is claim that in gravity field in the absence of other forces the word lines of the material particles and light rays are geodesics.
-In differential geometry a geodesic line in case of not null path is defined as a curve, whose tangent vector is parallel propagated along itself \cite{a2}.
-Differential equations of geodesic, which is a path of extremal length, can be found also by the variation method with the aid of the virtual displacements of coordinates $x^{i}$ on a small quantity $\omega^{i}$.
-When we add variation to material particle coordinate, the time-like interval slow changes, though that leaves it time-like.
+One of postulates of general relativity is claim that in gravity field in the absence of other forces the word lines of the material particles and the light rays are geodesics.
+In differential geometry a geodesic line in case of not null path is defined as a curve, whose tangent vector is parallel propagated along itself [1].
+The differential equations of geodesic can be found also by the variation method as a path of extremal length with the aid of the virtual displacements of coordinates $x^{i} $ on a small quantity $\omega ^{i} $.
+When we add variation to coordinate of the material particle, the time-like interval slow changes, though that leaves it time-like.

-Finding of differential equations of the null geodesic, corresponding to the light ray motion, by calculus of variations is described in \cite{a1}.
-In space-time with metrical coefficients $g_{ij}$ it is considered variation of the first integral of these equations
+Finding of the differential equations of the null geodesic, corresponding to the light ray motion, by calculus of variations is described in [2].
+In space-time with metrical coefficients $g_{ij} $ it is considered variation of the first integral of these equations

-where $\mu$ is affine parameter.
+where $\mu $ is affine parameter.
 Deriving variation for extremum determination we must admit arbitrary small displacements of coordinates.
-The variation of integral of $\eta$ expanded in multiple Taylor series is written as
+The variation of integral of $\eta $ expanded in multiple Taylor series is written as